-- · Helps with the cost of inpatient hospital stays and skilled nursing home costs
+- Helps with the cost of inpatient hospital stays and skilled nursing home costs

 - Includes hospice care

 - Provides limited home health benefits

-- Individuals age 65 or older, who are citizens or permanent residents of the United States, are eligible for Medicare Part A at no cost if they or their spouse (living or deceased, including divorced spouses): - Are eligible to receive Social Security or Railroad Retirement Board benefits; OR - Worked long enough in a government job through which they paid Medicare taxes. - Individuals under age 65 are eligible for Medicare Part A at no cost under certain conditions that include: - Being entitled to Social Security disability benefits (or railroad retirement board disability pension and meet certain conditions) for 24 months; OR - Individuals at any age having End Stage Renal Disease (ESRD) and meeting other eligibility criteria; OR - Individuals at any age with Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig's disease).
+- Individuals age 65 or older, who are citizens or permanent residents of the United States, are eligible for Medicare Part A at no cost if they or their spouse (living, deceased or divorced): - Are eligible for Social Security or Railroad Retirement Board benefits; OR - Worked long enough in a government job through which they paid Medicare taxes. - Individuals under age 65 are eligible for Medicare Part A at no cost if they: - Are entitled to Social Security disability benefits or RRB disability pension and meet certain conditions for 24 months; OR - Have End Stage Renal Disease (ESRD) and meet other eligibility criteria; OR - Have Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig's disease) and receiving Social Security Disability Insurance (SSDI) for ALS.

-- Most individuals who qualify and already receive Social Security benefits automatically enroll in Part A; otherwise, they can enroll at the local Social Security office. - Individuals who do not meet eligibility requirements may be able to purchase Medicare Part A (during designated enrollment periods) by paying a monthly premium.
+- Most individuals who qualify and already receive Social Security benefits are automatically enrolled in Part A. Otherwise, they can enroll at their local SSA office. - Individuals who do not meet eligibility requirements may be able to purchase Medicare Part A during designated enrollment periods by paying a monthly premium.

-- The Medicare beneficiary pays a Part A deductible before Medicare begins paying a share of the cost. - After meeting the deductible, most cost sharing is in the form of copayments.
+- The Medicare beneficiary pays a Part A deductible before Medicare begins paying a share of the cost. - After meeting the deductible, most cost-sharing is in the form of copayments.